|Jerome Klapka Jerome|

 |Died||14 June 1927 (aged 68)

-Jerome Klapka Jerome (2 May 1859 – 14 June 1927) was an English writer and humorist, best known for the comic travelogue Three Men in a Boat.
+Jerome Klapka Jerome (2 May 1859 – 14 June 1927) was an English writer and humourist, best known for the comic travelogue Three Men in a Boat.
 Published in 1889, Three Men in a Boat (To Say Nothing of the Dog)[Note 1] is a humorous account by English writer Jerome K Jerome of a boating holiday on the Thames between Kingston and Oxford.

 The three men are based on Jerome himself (the narrator J.) and two real-life friends, George Wingrave (who would become a senior manager in Barclays Bank) and Carl Hentschel (the founder of a London printing business, called Harris in the book), with whom he often took boating trips.
 The dog, Montmorency, is entirely fictional but, “as Jerome admits, developed out of that area of inner consciousness which, in all Englishmen, contains an element of the dog.”
 The trip is a typical boating holiday of the time in a Thames camping skiff.[Note 2] This was just after commercial boat traffic on the Upper Thames had died out, replaced in the 1880s by the craze for boating as a leisure activity.

 Jerome sat down to write Three Men in a Boat as soon as the couple returned from their honeymoon.
 In the novel, his wife was replaced by his longtime friends George Wingrave (George) and Carl Hentschel (Harris).
 This allowed him to create comic (and non-sentimental) situations which were nonetheless intertwined with the history of the Thames region.
-The book, published in 1889, became an instant success and is still in print.
+Published in 1889, the book became an instant success and is still in print.
 In its first twenty years alone, the book sold over a million copies worldwide.
 Its popularity was such that the number of registered Thames boats went up fifty percent in the year following its publication, and it contributed significantly to the Thames becoming a tourist attraction.

 With the financial security provided by the sales of the book, Jerome was able to dedicate all of his time to writing.
 He wrote a number of plays, essays and novels, but was never able to recapture the success of Three Men in a Boat.